- The How to Value Stocks Series

 Inflation and Interest Rates

 The model assumes that inflation and interest rates are average and not expected to increase or decrease to dramatic new levels.

-In the current environment, interest rates are low with possibility of inflation.
+In the current environment, interest rates are still low.

 The formula to calculate the intrinsic value using the absolute PE method is as follows: